Levridge-Tory/LevridgeIntegrationDocs/docs/ScaleHeadHardwareSetup.md

 2. Run IntegrationConsole.cmd
 3. When Print is clicked on the scale app, the ticket will then sync to F&O.

+#### Printer Server Web Configuration
+The Printer Server Web Config inclues two critical functions:
+1. Root Directory
+      - This is where the server is in the file pathing and saved in the C-Directory.
+The printer server should exclude the drive letter and have the path to where the web.config is located since it is looking for its report files.
+2. Default Connection
+- This is how the printer server communicates with the database.
+- The key piece is knowing the data source, being eithe rthe IP or the exposed fully qualified domain name to access the database.
+Fully qualified domain name correlates to the DNS in the internal network.

 #### Scale Entities for Integration
 ##### Agronomy Release
 - Agronomy release